Adoption Procedures

 About EGRR’s dogs

-All of our dogs are examined by a veterinarian unless we have veterinary records indicating that they have been examined within the past 9 months.
+All of our dogs are examined by a veterinarian unless we have veterinary records indicating that they have been examined within an acceptable period.
+We consult with our local veterinarians as to whether our dogs are up to date on veterinary recommended care including regionally appropriate vaccines.
 If shots and /or worming are due, this will be taken care of prior to adoption or arrangements made with the adopter to have it done at their vet.
 Any surgical procedure deemed necessary by one of our supporting vets will be performed prior to adoption.
 If the dog has not yet been surgically sterilized, this will also done whenever possible prior to adoption.
 Copies of all medical records will be given to the adopter along with other adoption information.
+The average time a dog is in foster care can be as little as a few weeks to as long as many months depending on behavior, temperament and the dog’s age and medical needs.

 We have a policy of full disclosure and will tell the adopter everything we know about the dog’s behavior and health history.
 Although very rare, some behavior or medical problems will not show themselves for months or longer and could not have been predicted when the dog was in our care.
 As lifetime stewards of every dog we place, EGRR must be notified if an adopter is unable for any reason to keep a dog adopted from us.
 We strongly encourage all adopters to have their new dog checked out by their own vet to establish a baseline and to confirm the health of the dog.